NeverW8/TinderAutoSwiper/README.md

 # TinderAutoSwiper
 A python script that autoswipes for you

+Change username + password in secrets.py to your real login information.

 There's 2 files that's required for this to work.
     ChromeDriver & Selenium.